krizzodil/PythonOrientationSpaceResponse/README.md

 The function ``steerableAROSD()`` just requires an image in form of a 2D numpy-array and a dict() holding all the parameters.
-The parameters and their default values are specified and documented in the class ``DefaultParams`` in the parameters.py-file.
+The parameters and their default values are specified and documented in the class ``DefaultParams`` in the [parameters.py](parameters.py)-file.
 The default values are the same as in Mark Kittisopikul's original Matlab code.
 The returned package is a dictionary holding intermediate output images under keys resembling figure titles of the original code.

-Ah, there will also be plenty of warnings be printed to the console, it's a bit messy at the moment, sorry of that!
+Ah, there will also be plenty of warnings be printed to the console, it's a bit messy at the moment, sorry for that!

 #### License